Connection between net promoter score and golf club membership retention

 • friendliness of staff;

-• club is welcoming regardless of gender;
+• club is welcoming regardless of gender.

-Therefore it was shocking to read England Golf's most recent Golf Club Membership Questionnaire that found less than 50% of the golf clubs are conducting exit survey of departing golf club members.
+Therefore, it was shocking to read England Golf‘s most recent Golf Club Membership Questionnaire, which found that fewer than 50% of golf clubs conduct an exit survey of departing golf club members.
 Why????
-What a lost opportunity to understand your customers and to serve better your golf club members!!

-However I must say that golfers are not leaving a golf club just because of a single problematic event.
-Churn results from series of events.
-This is why we should focus on the entire customer journey.
+However, I must say that golfers are not leaving a golf club just because of a single problematic event.
+Churn results from a series of events.

-So if we can meet their expectations (understand their needs) and provide them series of positive experience (e.g. showing them that you care about the members and other golfers in your golf course) with our golf club, we are more likely to be able to retain our golf club members.
+Sosuppose we can meet their expectations (understand their needs) and provide them with a series of positive experiences (e.g., showing them that we care about the members and other golfers on our golf course).

-At the very same time we should understand that not every loyal customer is profitable.
-When profitability and loyalty are considered at the same time, it becomes clear that different customers need to be treated in different ways.
-Personalized experience is indispensable.
+At the very same time, we should understand that not every loyal customer is profitable.
+When profitability and loyalty are considered simultaneously, it becomes clear that different customers require distinct treatment.

-To retain golf club members with significant customer lifetime value (CLV) in the era of social customers we should complement the old CLV model with the customer referral value.
+To retain golf club members with significant customer lifetime value (CLV) in the era of social customers, we should complement the old CLV model with the customer referral value.

-The importance of Customer Referral Value (CRV) measurement lies in anticipating future customer behavior and quantify social value.
-By measuring customer referral value we would like to get answers to the following questions:
+The importance of Customer Referral Value (CRV) measurement lies in anticipating future customer behavior and quantifying the social value associated with it.

 • Did he/she actually make the referral? (percent that refer)